Tuition and Fees

-- Meet with the SIM Director and Program Coordinator in August to discuss responsibilities associated with this award.
+- Meet with the Program Director and Program Manager in August to discuss responsibilities associated with this award.

 - Consult with: a) the Faculty of Management’s International Student & Alumni Specialist to obtain the context with FOM, and b) the International Student Support Team at Dal’s International Centre.

 - Develop a strategy to support international MI students during the upcoming academic year.

 - Connect with international MI students during the first week of school in September; remain in contact with these students throughout the academic year.